mlohajner/md-view/README.md

 - a heavyweight native app (Electron, Tauri, Rust/egui binaries) with its own rendering engine, theme system, and update cycle.

-`mdview` takes a different approach: reuse `pandoc` (which already renders Markdown better than most bespoke renderers) and your existing browser (which already renders HTML/CSS better than any custom viewer ever will).
+`mdview` takes a different approach:
+`pandoc` already renders Markdown better than most bespoke renderers and your existing browser renders HTML/CSS better than any custom viewer ever will.
-The script is glue, not a rendering engine - which also means it inherits every improvement pandoc and your browser make, for free, forever.
+The script is glue, not a rendering engine - which means it inherits all improvements pandoc and your browser make, for free, forever.

 ## Features

-- **Self-contained output** - images and resources are embedded (base64) into a single HTML file via `pandoc --embed-resources`, so the result is portable and doesn't break if the source folder moves.
+- **Self-contained output** - images and resources are embedded into a single HTML file so the result is portable.
-- **Works over network mounts** - resolves and `cd`s into the actual directory of the Markdown file before invoking pandoc, so relative image paths work correctly even over GVFS/SFTP/NFS mounts, not just the local filesystem.
+- **Works over network mounts** - relative image paths work correctly even over GVFS/SFTP/NFS mounts as well as local filesystem.
-- **App-style browser window** - opens in `chromium --app` or `brave-browser --app` if available (clean window, no tabs or address bar), falling back to `xdg-open` and your system's default browser otherwise.
+- **App-style browser window** - when chomium or brave-browser available, clean window, no tabs or address bar, fall back to `xdg-open` and your system's default browser otherwise.
 - **Optional full-width layout** - `--wide` / `-w` overrides pandoc's default readability-focused max-width, letting the text reflow to the full browser width.
 - **Zero footprint** - temp files live in `/tmp` (RAM-backed on most modern distros) and are lazily cleaned up on the next run.
-Nothing is written next to your source files.

 ## Requirements